Yanling-Zhao/Yanling-Zhao.github.io/content/Recources:tools.md

 In this page, I will document and share some useful self-learn recources and tools.

+### 1. If you are on the road of applying for PhD in communication related fields in the U.S., hope my experience could help you, PLS check here: [How to apply for PhD in communication in the United States of America?] (https://acrobat.adobe.com/id/urn:aaid:sc:AP:a5ce1b86-1fcd-4792-bb38-e27ffce23575).

-### 1. How to extract Twitter data from Twitter Academic API?
+### 2. How to extract Twitter data from Twitter Academic API?
+(Unfortunately, below tips can not be applied as of now due to Twitter (X) limiting free API access)
 ---

 Twitter data is one of the most frequently used data in computational social science research.
 Currently, there are two major ways for researchers to access the twitter data: One is [Twitter APIs](https://developer.twitter.com/en/docs/twitter-api) (all levels); another one is commercial third party platforms such as [Brandwatch](https://www.brandwatch.com/), [Synthesio](https://www.synthesio.com/).